-The July 1, 2000 actuarial valuation of the MUS calculated a \$132.7 million difference or shortfall.
+The July 1, 2004 actuarial valuation of the MUS calculated a \$144.4 million difference or shortfall between the value of MUS member benefits (not including GABA) and the value of MUS assets and future MUS member contributions.
 The contribution schedule has not been changed.
-The value of future ORP payments included in the July 1, 2004 TRS valuation is \$115.7 million.
-We will be completing an updated valuation of the MUS after this report is completed.
+The value of future supplemental university contributions included in the July 1, 2005 TRS valuation is \$126.2 million based on the assumed 4.04% contribution rate.